Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Discussion

 \subsection{Limitations}

 This study is not without limitations.
-First, we relied on convenience and snowball sampling, yielding a highly educated academic sample for both countries.
-Although we only sampled a snapshot of the respective populations, we assume that the differences in AI perception will equally emerge in more diverse samples, as both samples are comparable in terms of age and gender, but already exhibit substantial differences in the evaluation of AI's risk, benefits, and overall evaluation.
+First, we relied on convenience and snowball sampling, yielding a small and highly educated academic sample for both countries.
+While the modest sample size may limit generalizability, it was gathered through personal networks rather than paid participant pools, fostering more thoughtful and intrinsically motivated responses.
+Unlike typical large-scale surveys where participants are incentivized by minimal compensation, our respondents were likely driven by genuine interest or social connection.
+We believe this approach yielded higher-quality data despite the smaller N. Although we only sampled a snapshot of the respective populations, we assume that the differences in AI perception will equally emerge in more diverse samples, as both samples are comparable in terms of age (though gender biased), but already exhibit substantial differences in the evaluation of AI's risk, benefits, and overall evaluation.
+A related concern is the under-sampling of the individual topics per sub-group owing to the small sample size.
+Therefore, the individual evaluations of statements and their placement on the maps should be considered with caution, yet key claims made in the article--- i.e., different overall evaluations in terms of risk, benefit, and value and differences in the risk-benefit tradeoffs---build on aggregations across many statements and across many participants and thus sufficiently many measurements\footnote{Over 6414 evaluations of the statements have been captured and thus over 1200 evaluations per dimension.} (cf. \textcite{Bernoulli1713}).

 Second, while culture encompasses a wide range of influences, including values, beliefs, social norms, language, and individual experiences, we solely used the country of origin as a pragmatic proxy for culture \parencite{Schwartz2006}.
 Countries typically have dominant cultural frameworks that shape the structures individuals grow up within.
 Hence, we conclude that our work contributes to the understanding of cultural differences in technology and \ac{ai} perception, but suggest extending this evidence with a larger, more diverse, and culturally broader sample.
-In addition, we suggest to include more nuanced cultural aspects in the survey beyond the home country (e.g., Hofstede's cultural dimensions (\citeyear{Hofstede1984})), to get a better understanding how culture and the factors that constitutes culture affect technology perception and the risk-utility tradeoffs involved.
+Further, we suggest to include more nuanced cultural aspects in the survey beyond the home country (e.g., Hofstede's (\citeyear{Hofstede1984}) cultural dimensions or Schwartz's (\citeyear{Schwartz2006}) theory of basic values).
+This would allow to separate and mitigate the potential influence of contextual factors (such as AI exposure in the different countries) and to better model how culture and its constituting factors affect technology perception and the risk-benefit tradeoffs involved.
+This is particularly important in light of recent findings by \textcite{Wang2025}, which suggest that individual-level factors, rather than broader cultural frameworks, primarily shape general perceptions of AI.
+Whether this also applies to perceived risks and benefits and their trade-offs remains an open question.